pallaydeekshita-adpa/interplanetary-orbit-determination/README.md

 - Nominal operations: `Q_nominal = 0`
 - Maneuver window (post-gap): elevated `Q_high` concentrated around the anomaly time

-The EKF also supports explicit maneuver modeling by augmenting the state with impulsive `[dVx, dVy, dVz]` parameters applied at the estimated maneuver epoch.
+The EKF also supports explicit maneuver modeling by applying an impulsive delta-V at the estimated maneuver epoch and re-linearizing from the post-maneuver state.

 ---